 Doran bases a great deal of her nursing care on the philosophy of Virginia Henderson, who said, “Nurses care for the patient and family until they can care for themselves.”

 “Working with the patient and the family members is my greatest joy,” Doran said.
 “I involve the patient and family in the process and act as an advocate and a constant point of contact for them while they receive treatment here.
 And, I work with a wonderful group of extremely talented physicians, nurses and staff, who make coming to work every day that much more rewarding.”

-UF Health Lung Cancer Center
+UF Health Lung Cancer Program

 For appointment information: 352.273.8740

-Stacey Brennan is the Lung Nurse Navigator.
+Stacey Reeves is the Lung Nurse Navigator.
 She graduated from Santa Fe Community College.
 Her nursing career started here at Shands, now UF Health.
 Stacey started working on a Medical/Surgical Immediate Care Unit, where they cared for a variety of acute patients.
 She then moved to the Neurosurgical Intensive Care Unit upon opening in 2008.
 She has recently made the transition to Oncology.
 “I enjoy being the point person for cancer patients during a very scary time, when they need to have someone that they can easily reach out to.
 I feel strongly that all patients need an advocate on their side,” said Brennan.